digicatapult/veritable-acapy-proxy/README.md

 # veritable-acapy-proxy

 Proxy service for aca-py cloud wallets. [aries-cloudagent-python](https://github.com/hyperledger/aries-cloudagent-python) (also known as aca-py) is a cloud based wallet service for SSI implementations.
-The architecture of aca-py does not however allow a frontend to connect directly to it safely as this would expose all necessary API authentication details.
+The architecture of aca-py does not however allow a frontend to connect directly to it safely as this would expose all necessary API authentication details (see [this issue](https://github.com/hyperledger/aries-cloudagent-python/issues/1632) for details).
 This service acts an authenticated shim for aca-py such that it can be used safely as a multi-tenant cloud wallet.

 ## Architecture